-Persona Identification (z_p).
-Given an input task, SPP first generates a list of participants with different personas.
-For example in Figure 2, the model identified a Jay Chou Fan persona to help answer "the last song in the second album by Jay Chou".
-We let the language model identify the personas dynamically instead of manually defining them.
-Given only two demonstration examples (detailed in A), we observe that a state-of-the-art large language model, e.g., GPT-4 (OpenAI, 2023b), can identify accurate and meaningful personas for diverse tasks.
-We denote this part of intermediate generation as z_p in Equation 3.
+Persona Identification (z_p) .
+Given an input task, SPP first generates a list of participants with differ-183 ent personas.
+The personas can be either domain 185 experts or targeted audiences whose feedback is important.
+For example in Figure 2, the model identified a Jay Chou Fan persona for helping acquiring the knowledge of "the last song in the second album by Jay Chou".
+We let the language model 189 identify the personas dynamically instead of manu-190 ally defining them.
+Given only two demonstration 191 examples (detailed in §E), we observe that a state-192 of-the-art large language model, e.g., GPT-4 (Ope-193 nAI, 2023b), can identify accurate and meaningful 194 personas for diverse tasks.
+We denote this part of 195 intermediate generation as z_p in Equation 3.
+196

 Brainstorming (z_b^i) .
 Among the identified participants, "AI Assistant (you)" is treated as a leader persona that initiates the collaboration and generates initial solutions.
 Before generating the initial answer, the personas brainstorm on how to approach the task from their own perspectives.
-For example, the Jay Chou Fan points out that the last song in Jay Chou's second album is "An Jing" ("Silence").
+For the example in Figure 2, the Jay Chou Fan points out that the last song in Jay Chou's second album is "An Jing" ("Silence").
 We find that the brainstorming phase effectively improves the quality of the initial solution.
-In Equation 3, the superscript i=0 is used to denote the "AI Assistant" persona, while $i \ge 1$ represents other dynamically identified personas.
-The intermediate generations of the brainstorming step are denoted as $\{z_h^1, z_h^2, ..., z_h^m\}$.
+In Equation 3, the superscript i = 0 is used to denote the "AI Assistant" persona, while i > 1 represents other dynamically identified personas.
+The intermediate generations of the brainstorming step are denoted as $\{z_b^1, z_b^2, ..., z_b^m\}$.

 Multi-Persona Iterative Collaboration (z_s^0, z_f^i) .
-Based on the brainstorming remarks, the AI Assistant persona generates an initial solution z_s^0 , then it consults each of the other participants for feedback $\{z_f^i\}$.
-The participants are encouraged to critique the current generation and give revision suggestions.
-For example, the Jay Chou Fan persona checks whether the song "An Jing" ("Silence") is correctly included in the story.
-This process can be repeated for multiple times until every participant is satisfied with the current solution.
-In Equation 3, we denote the intermediate generations of the multiturn dialogue as $\{z_s^0, z_f^1, ..., z_f^m\}{j=1...n}$ where n is the number of iterations before reaching the final answer.
-The final answer can be directly read out following user-specified output format.
+212 Based on the brainstorming remarks, the AI Assis-213 tant persona generates an initial solution z_s^0 , then it 214 consults each of the other participants for feedback 215 $\{z_f^i\}$.
+The participants are encouraged to critique 216 the current generation and give revision sugges-217 tions.
+For example in Figure 2, the Jay Chou Fan 218 persona checks whether the song "An Jing" ("Si-219 lence") is nicely included in the story.
+This process 220 can be repeated for multiple times until every par-221 ticipant is satisfied with the current solution.
+In 222 Equation 3, we denote the intermediate generations of the multi-turn dialogue as $\{z_s^0, z_f^1, ..., z_f^m\}{j=1...n}$ where n is the number of iterations before reaching 225 the final answer.